ethanWallace/front_end_template/README.md

 };
 ```

-Next if you have a graphQL backend set up that you wish to point your front end app to in `src/index.js` replace the Appollo Client uri with your endpoint:
+Next if you have a graphQL backend set up that you wish to point your front end app to, in `src/index.js` replace the Apollo Client uri with your endpoint:

 ```
 const client = new ApolloClient({